A Brief History

 Or that the US Government (through the NSA) would be listening in on all those millions of calls made each day?

-Can you predict the next great step in the evolution of the telephone?
-If you have any predictions, please share them with us
+Question for students (and subscribers): Can you predict the next great step in the evolution of the telephone?
+If you have any predictions, please share them with us in the comments section below this article.

 Your readership is much appreciated!